rheiland/Studio_rtd/docs/source/guide.rst

 This section is independent of the others in this guide in that it does not relate to the virus-macrophage sample project.

-The Rules tab is a recent addition to the Studio and will continue to be improved in future releases.
 The rules functionality in PhysiCell is both powerful and elegant.
 A rule, for a cell type, specifies how that cell will respond to a specific signal.
 In other words, rules will determine cell behaviors.
-The response is defined by a Hill function and its parameters are also specified in this tab, along with comboboxes that list the Signals and Behaviors.
+The response is defined by a Hill function and its parameters are also specified in this tab, along with comboboxes that list the valid Signals and Behaviors.
 For an introductory tutorial on using rules, see https://github.com/physicell-training/nw2023.
 The screenshots shown here reflect that tutorial.

 .. image:: ./guide_imgs/rule_pressure_cycleentry_plot.png
+   :width: 400px

 ICs (Initial Conditions)
 ------------------------